 Get nose to nose with lions, admire the majestic California condor, see stunning African elephants, and so much more — this gigantic safari park is certainly worthy of a day out!

-42 – Visit local wineries in Temecula wine country
+49 – Visit local wineries in Temecula Wine Country

 Explore the prestigious Temecula region, learn about the history of winemaking in the area, and tour a number of different and totally unique wine cellars — Vindemia, Callaway, and Baily are regular crowd favorites, but the list goes on and on.

-Of course, there’ll be tasting to boot; nothing beats a summer day sipping on some of the best Californian wines.
+Of course, there are tasting to boot and nothing beats a summer day sipping on some of the best Californian wines.

 For all the petrolheads out there, this is one of the best things to do in San Diego.